The change will come into force at 00:01 Saturday 24 October. Find out more details about Slough going into tier 2 and what it means.

 The CPRs apply in relation to all elements of estate agency work, so will not only cover descriptions you apply to properties, but also any description you make concerning the service you provide, as well as the service itself.
 For example, if you display a 'For Sale' board outside a property you are not authorised to market, or display a 'Sold' board outside a property you have not sold, you are likely to be breaching the Regulations and could face civil and/or criminal action.

 The CCRs also create requirements for the provision of certain information that a trader must give a consumer before a contract is agreed.
-This is covered in the two guides linked to above and also 'Consumer contracts - on-premises sales'.
+This is covered in the two guides linked to above and also in 'Consumer contracts: on-premises sales'.

 The Consumers, Estate Agents and Redress Act 2007 places a requirement on estate agents to belong to an approved redress scheme.
-There are currently three schemes you may join, which are operated by The Property Ombudsman Limited, Ombudsman Services and the Property Redress Scheme.
-Further information can be found on the Redress scheme registration for estate agencies section of the GOV.UK website.
+Letting agents and property management companies in England are similarly required to belong to an approved redress scheme under the Redress Schemes for Letting Agency Work and Property Management Work (Requirement to belong to a Scheme etc) (England) Order 2014.
+The current approved schemes are operated by The Property Ombudsman Limited and the Property Redress Scheme.
+Further information on the redress schemes can be found on the GOV.UK website.

 Under the Town and Country Planning (Control of Advertisements) Regulations 1992, the display of temporary 'For Sale', 'To Let' or 'Sold' boards is allowed by way of a 'deemed planning consent', providing certain criteria regarding maximum size etc are met.
 Once a sale has gone through, or a premises has been let, a sign such as 'Sold' or 'Let' may only be displayed for a maximum of 14 days.
-See Outdoor advertisements and signs: a guide for advertisers, published by the Department for Communities and Local Government, for more information.
+See Outdoor Advertisements and Signs: a Guide for Advertisers, published by the Ministry of Housing, Communities and Local Government (which was known as the Department for Communities and Local Government at the time), for more information.

 Most of the Estate Agents Act 1979 is enforced by the National Trading Standards Estate Agency Team by a system of negative licensing.
 This means you do not need a licence to act as an estate agent, but if you breach the legislation, you may be banned.
 It covers various undesirable practices, such as failure to declare a personal interest, failing to pass on offers, discriminating against buyers that do not take other services, conviction for other offences involving fraud, dishonesty, etc. The part enforced by trading standards services relates to the maintenance and auditing of clients' accounts.

-The Consumer Rights Act 2015 outlines requirements for accomodation letting agents and property management businesses to display their fees and charges - see 'Letting Agents - display of fees'
+The Consumer Rights Act 2015 outlines requirements for accommodation letting agents and property management businesses to display their fees and charges; see 'Landlords, letting agents and property management'.

-If you offer credit, or introduce people to sources of credit, you need to be authorised by the Financial Conduct Authority - see 'Credit & other financial matters'.
+If you offer credit, or introduce people to sources of credit, you need to be authorised by the Financial Conduct Authority; see 'Credit and other financial matters'.

 This information is intended for guidance; only the courts can give an authoritative interpretation of the law.